Azure-Samples/azureai-assistant-tool/README.md

 > **The Azure AI Assistant Tool is currently in Alpha**.
 This early stage of development means the project is actively evolving, with significant updates and improvements expected.
 Users should anticipate changes as we work towards refining features, enhancing functionality, and expanding capabilities.
 We welcome feedback and contributions during this phase to help shape the future of the tool.

-## 🧱 What is Assistants from Azure OpenAI service?
+## 🧱 What is Assistants from Azure OpenAI Service?

 🌟**Assistants**, a new API from Azure OpenAI Service, is a stateful evolution of the Chat Completions API.
 Assistants makes it easier for developers to create applications with sophisticated copilot-like experiences in their applications and enable developer access to powerful tools like Code Interpreter and Retrieval.
 Assistants is built on the same capabilities that power OpenAI’s GPT product and offers unparalleled flexibility for creating a wide range of copilot-like applications.
 Copilots created with Assistants can sift through data, suggest solutions, and automate tasks and use cases span a wide range: AI-powered product recommender, sales analyst app, coding assistant, employee Q&A chatbot, and more.